HomeSafety News AngelSense—A Wearable GPS and Voice Monitoring Device for Kids

-It’s hard to complain about a team this passionate and engaged.
+Our Experience It’s hard to complain about a team this passionate and engaged.
 Not only did I receive multiple offers of assistance both via email and phone when the device arrived, but when I did report a problem (AngelCall had not been initiated on my model), the response was swift and the problem was resolved in a matter of minutes.
 I would, however, have preferred a more robust instruction manual rather than relying on the website to get started.
 Read what other parents have to say about their AngelSense experience.

 AngelSense has a shorter battery life due to its larger size, but the inconvenience has been minimized with several features.
 This is especially important for parents of children with disabilities, who use AngelSense daily to coordinate care and ensure their child’s safety.

 AngelSense sends you email and text alerts to remind you to charge your device every night, and it also has a voice alert that lets you know the device is plugged in and charging.

 Unlike some wearables with fairly small, watch-sized batteries, AngelSense is more like a cellphone, and you’ll want to plug it in nightly to recharge for a full day of use.

 Our Experience To be fair, I never had an issue with the AngelSense device holding a charge, but I did notice that predictably, the battery went down faster as I used some of the more advanced functions.
 Plugging it in every night definitely gave me the reassurance that we’d be good to go in the morning, and I LOVED the email and text reminders letting me know it needed to charge so I didn’t have to mentally manage it.
 Learn more about AngelSense’s battery life here.